 ACE features modernize and streamline trade processing across all sectors.
-ACE capabilities cover Manifest, Cargo Release, Entry Summary, Export and Partner Government Agencies (PGAs).
+ACE capabilities cover Manifest, Cargo Release, Post Release, Export and Partner Government Agencies (PGAs).

 As CBP continues to progress toward the completion of ACE, the features and benefits for both government and industry will continue to grow.
 By the end of 2016, ACE will be the Single Window for trade processing.